29 Miners Died in ‘Coal Country.’ This Excellent Play Reveals the Grief and Anger That Followed.

 The title says everything about how Richard Greenburg’s oddly constructed and written play may leave you feeling (MTC, to March 29).
 It is about two very fancy, conflict-prone families getting together to celebrate a wedding, set solely in a side room to the unseen main event—a place of refuge and confrontation.
 This plush setting inevitably becomes an arena of dysfunction and complication, which is mostly puzzling and occasionally grimace-inducing.

 What, for example, is the point of writing a storyline about aversion therapy—making clear how violent it was, and the damage it subsequently has done—for this to be resolved by the man concerned thanking his wife for being so kind for so many years?
-Even if she has, this plot feels more inadequate than thought-through.
+Even if she has, this plot feels more inadequate than thought through.

-Also leaving a bad taste: the only person of color on stage, a nurse, sees something bad she feels she must report to her superiors.
+Also leaving a bad taste: The only person of color on stage, a nurse, sees something bad she feels she must report to her superiors.
 Suddenly—how Knives Out—she holds the fates of the rich people in her hands.
-Not for long; she is then tricked into withdrawing her allegations, and thereby stripped of whatever power she had.
+Not for long; she is then tricked into withdrawing her allegations and thereby stripped of whatever power she had.

-Added into the mix: a gay son who does porn; a writer, who is so much smarter than everyone else (of course he is, and angry about Trump and his ilk); and a lovelorn family friend, who is set to conduct the marriage, when—yep—he thinks he’s in love with the bride.
+Added into the mix: a gay son who does porn; a writer who is so much smarter than everyone else (of course he is, and angry about Trump and his ilk); and a lovelorn family friend, who is set to conduct the marriage, when—yep—he thinks he’s in love with the bride.

 The performances flicker genially along, with the actors trying to make sense of this airless play’s strange gaps and leaps in tone.
 Like its characters, The Perplexed feels way too satisfied with itself to be any kind of pleasure.
 RSVP, decline.